pythonexcels/examples/README.md

 conditionalformatting.py
 ------------------------

 This script builds two data tables from scratch, applies conditional formatting to the tables and saves the result to ConditionalFormatting.xlsx.
 This script only works with Excel 2007 and later versions.
+A complete description of this script can be found at  [http://www.pythonexcels.com/2009/10/mapping-excel-vb-macros-to-python-revisited](http://www.pythonexcels.com/2009/10/mapping-excel-vb-macros-to-python-revisited).

 copy_worksheet_to_worksheet.py
 ------------------------------